kerilsen/react-portfolio/README.md

   Deployed link: [https://kerisen.netlify.app](https://kerisen.netlify.app)

   This is a personal website designed to showcase my full stack web development skills.
-It is built using React and contains a portfolio showing my MERN web development skills as well as my design and teamwork skills.
+It is built using React and Styled Components and contains a portfolio showing my MERN web development skills as well as my design and teamwork skills.
 There is a Contact Me section for a user to submit a message using a form and a Resume section that allows the user to view or download my resume as a PDF.

 ## Table of Contents